EArriero/FrontEndFormations-CodeSchool/README.md

-# FrontEndFormations-CodeSchool
+Asset: Portfolio.

-Portolio.
+Live Site:

 Simple site showcasing basic html and css.
-It was made following the Soup to Bits screencast on Front-end Foundations.
+It was created following the Soup to Bits screencast on Front-end Foundations from CodeSchool.com.